A delicious chicken divan casserole without the extra carbs. This low carb chicken and broccoli recipe is a baked dish with a Parmesan cheese sauce.

 - Place chicken and broccoli in 9×13 baking pan.

 - Mix remaining ingredients in medium bowl then pour over chicken and broccoli.
+Or, just mix the remaining ingredients right in the baking pan with chicken and broccoli.

 - Stir all ingredients well then spread evenly in pan.